1. Get started

 CtrlCmd+P Print timetable CtrlCmd+Shift+P Print individual timetables

-CtrlCmd+Alt+Shift+P Publish to the Web CtrlCmd+U My profile
+CtrlCmd+Alt+Shift+P Publish to the Web CtrlCmd+U My Profile

 CtrlCmd+Alt+I Timetable info CtrlCmd+Alt+M Merge timetable